markmoxon/aviator-source-code-bbc-micro/README.md

 ![Screenshot of Aviator on the BBC Micro](https://aviator.bbcelite.com/images/github/Aviator.png)

-This repository contains source code for Aviator on the BBC Micro, with every single line documented and (for the most part) explained.
+This repository contains source code for Geoff Crammond's classic game Aviator on the BBC Micro, with every single line documented and (for the most part) explained.
 It has been reconstructed by hand from a disassembly of the original game binaries.

 It is a companion to the [aviator.bbcelite.com website](https://aviator.bbcelite.com).